Publication Ethics and Publication Malpractice Statement

 Fair play

-Editor should evaluate manuscripts exclusively on the basis of their academic merit without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
-Editors´ decision to accept or reject a paper for publication should be based only on the paper´s importance, originality and clarity, and the study´s relevance to the aim of journal.
+Editors should evaluate manuscripts solely on the basis of their academic merit without regard to the authors’ gender, race, religious belief, sexual orientation, ethnic origin, political views or citizenship.
+Decisions taken by editors to accept or reject a paper for publication should be based solely on the importance, originality and clarity of the paper, plus the relevance of the study to the journal’s purpose.

 Confidentiality

-Editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher.
-Editors will ensure that material submitted remains confidential while under review.
+Editors and editorial staff must not reveal any details about a manuscript to anyone else than the corresponding author, reviewers, possible reviewers, other editorial advisers, and the publisher.
+In addition, editors must make sure that any submitted material is kept confidential while under review.

 Disclosure and conflicts of interest

-Editors and editorial board members will not use unpublished information disclosed in a submitted manuscript for their own research purposes without the authors’ explicit written consent.
+Editors and editorial board members will not use unpublished details found in a manuscript for their own research purposes without explicit written authorisation from the authors.

-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
+Likewise, said information or ideas must not be used for personal gain.

-Editors will recuse themselves from managing manuscripts in which they have any type of conflicts of interest.
+Editors must not accept manuscripts in which they have any type of conflicts of interest.

 Publication decisions

-Independent researchers in the relevant research area evaluate submitted manuscripts, for originality, validity and significance so as to help editors determine whether the manuscript should be published in our journal.
+Independent researchers in the research field will evaluate manuscripts for originality, validity and significance.
+This is to help editors decide whether they should be published in our journal.

-Editors will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or published paper.
-If, on investigation, the ethical concern is well-founded, a correction, retraction, expression of concern or other note as may be relevant, will be published in the journal.
+Editors will take measures in the event of ethical concerns regarding a manuscript or published paper.
+After investigation, if the ethical concern is well-founded, we will publish a correction, retraction, expression of concern or another note (as relevant) in the journal.

 Duties of Reviewers